j1bulbul/GPT4Storytellers/README.md

 ## Features

-- **Interactive Plot Point Selection**: Select different sections of your story (exposititon, rising action, climax, falling action, resolution), input text you have for this section fo your story (actual story or outline), and receive a summary of that section in a flow chart for your reference.
+- **Interactive Plot Point Selection**: Select different sections of your story (exposititon, rising action, climax, falling action, resolution), input text you have for this section fo your story (actual script/novel or outline), and receive a summary of that section in a flow chart for your reference.
-- **Chat with GPT-3**: Interact directly with GPT-4, which is "aware" of the section in your story you are discussing and the contents of the story itslef, in order to: receive feedback, brainstorm new plot ideas, or refine existing plot ideas.
+- **Chat with GPT-3**: Interact directly with GPT-4, which is "aware" of the section in your story you are discussing and the actual content for that part in your story, in order to: receive feedback, brainstorm new plot ideas, or refine existing plot ideas.

 ![Plot Point Selection](INSERT_GIF_LINK_HERE "Plot Point Selection Demo")
 ![Chat with GPT-3](INSERT_GIF_LINK_HERE "Chat with GPT-3 Demo")